S-Hari-B/TBG/docs/gameplay.md

 Action economy
 On a turn, the active actor chooses exactly one action:

-Basic Attack
+* Basic Attack

-Ability (weapon-tag gated, later)
+* Use Skill (if at least one skill matches the actor’s equipped weapon/shield tags and they have the MP to spend)

-Use Item
+* Use Item
+* Party Talk (consumes the turn; returns deterministic intel text; no stat reveal yet)

-Defend (optional, can be v1.1)
+* Defend (optional, can be v1.1)

 Initiative
 Initiative order is computed each round: